Do you want to start a lifestyle blog, yet feel overwhelmed with where to start?

 Immediately after you set up your domain and hosting, you can set up WordPress!

-And, if you ever run into any trouble, Siteground has great, quick 24/7 customer service who are more than prepared to answer any questions you may have (trust me, I’ve taken advantage of this, too!).
+And, if you ever run into any trouble, Bluehost has help, quick 24/7 customer service who are more than prepared to answer any questions you may have (trust me, I’ve taken advantage of this, too!).

 If you’re new to WordPress you might be overwhelmed by its Dashboard.
 Don’t worry, once you learn all the terms, you’ll realize how simple it can be.
 Let me walk you through the WordPress dashboard options on the sidebar.